podio/conssert/README.md

 conssert
 ========

-Conssert is an ultralight Python library to facilitate the verification of arbitrarily complex data structures.
+Conssert is an ultralight Python library (~500 lines of code) to facilitate the verification of arbitrarily complex data structures.

 It provides a declarative syntax to navigate and lookup key/value pairs in nested data structures;
 allowing partial assertions, conditional assertions, check certain properties, and more.

 Conssert is designed for simplicity, robustness, and extensibility.
-Particularly, it is well suited for testing changing data (e.g., integration tests with reusable fixtures or system tests that rely on external services).
+Particularly, it is well suited for testing changing data (*e.g.*, integration tests with reusable fixtures or system tests that rely on external services).

 Conssert is completely agnostic of the testing framework.